Ajit-K-Sa/Ajit-K-Sa/README.md

-- 🌱 I’m currently exploring Machine Learning  .....
+- 🌱 I’m currently exploring Data Analytics  .....
 - 📫 You can reach out to me through email: ajitks20@iitk.ac.in

 <br>